 I placed the dough into an oiled bowl, covered it and put it in a warm place for 2 hours.

-After the first prove it had doubled in size nicely, this is always the testing part with enriched dough!
+After the first prove it had doubled in size nicely!

 I split the dough up into equal pieces and rolled them into balls.
 I got 16 pieces.
 I covered them with loose cling film and tea towels and left them in warm place for the second prove.
 This took 1 hour 30 minutes.

-I set up the oil in my big jam making pan with a thermometer attached.
+I set up the oil in a large jam making pan with a food thermometer attached.
 I used about 1 litre vegetable oil.
 I heated it slowly until it reached 350F/180C.

 I tested a small amount of dough first to check the heat was ready, then I gently placed two of the donuts at time in the oil and fried for about 1 minute per side until dark golden brown.